juan-cardelino/source_comment_extractor/README.md

 run latex
 pdflatex hdr_example.tex

-You can see an example ouput in the file DeformableRegistration1.pdf
+You can see an example ouput in the file hdr_example.pdf